top of page

 For more information on the ABC Program, please contact Shannon Effler (seffler@iu.edu).

 The Alzheimer’s and Dementia Care (ADC) Program, based on the award-winning UCLA Alzheimer’s and Dementia Care Program, is designed to help persons living with dementia (PLWD) and their loved ones meet the complex medical, behavioral, and social needs of Alzheimer’s disease and other types of dementia.
-Dementia Care Specialists who are Advanced Practice Providers (nurse practitioners or physician assistants) are at the heart of the program and work with the patient’s primary career doctor and/or specialists to create and implement a personalized care plan with extensive PLWD and caregiver support.
+Dementia Care Specialists who are Advanced Practice Providers (nurse practitioners or physician assistants) are at the heart of the program and work with the patient’s primary care doctor and/or specialists to create and implement a personalized care plan with extensive PLWD and caregiver support.
 For more information on ADC, please contact dementiaPM@mednet.ucla.edu.

 Benjamin Rose Institute (BRI) Care Consultation is a consumer-directed, care-navigation and care-coaching program for both caregivers and persons living with dementia.
 Recommended by the Administration for Community Living and Best Practice Caregiving, BRI Care Consultation has been shown to be efficacious, effective, and feasible for delivery in 11 completed studies and is currently part of the D-Care comparative effectiveness pragmatic trial.
 The program is delivered by trained Care Consultants who are bachelors- or masters-prepared social workers, nurses, or other helping professionals.
 The program’s major components include an action plan, initial assessments and reassessments, and ongoing monitoring and support.